tapaskumarsahu/food-seller-app/README.md

 MIT — see LICENSE file (or add one) for full terms.

 ---
-If you'd like, I can also run the dev server, lint/format files, or prepare a minimal CONTRIBUTING.md next...
+If you'd like, I can also run the dev server, lint/format files, or prepare a minimal CONTRIBUTING.md next.